-Aside from whether it’s petrol or diesel, most drivers don’t think about the fuel they put in their car.
-But as new technologies continue to emerge and the need for more economical engines grows, motorists are seeing a greater number of pumps at the petrol station – from Super Unleaded to LPG Autogas.
+We’re all familiar with the pros and cons of petrol and diesel, but as new technologies continue to emerge and drivers begin to move away from diesel motorists are seeing a greater number of different pumps at the petrol station – from Super Unleaded to LPG Autogas.

 Generally speaking, diesel is considered more economical than petrol for people who cover a lot of miles on faster roads, such as motorways and A roads.
 That’s because, in chemistry terms at least, it’s around 15% more ‘energy dense’ than petrol, meaning that the engine can extract more power from every litre of the fuel.

 An emerging fuel which is steadily gaining popularity, LPG Autogas is a common name for Liquefied Petroleum Gas, a mix of propane and butane that are by-products of the oil refinement process.
-According to LPG fans, DriveLPG, there are now around 170,000 cars on the road which run on LPG, with over 1,300 fuel stations offering it, particularly in urban areas.
+According to DriveLPG, there are now around 170,000 cars on the road which run on LPG, with over 1,400 fuel stations offering it, particularly in urban areas.

-While biofuels are currently only an additive, it’s expected that they’ll become more and more popular in the years to come, as car manufacturers look to continue reducing emissions and improving efficiency.
+While biofuels are currently used as an additive, it’s expected that they’ll become more and more popular in the years to come as car manufacturers continue reducing emissions and improving efficiency.

 Certain fuels are better suited to some engines and car types than others, offering benefits in specific situations and for different driving needs.
 Here, we look at the types of cars and driving environments that are better suited to the main fuel groups.

-Cars: From the hatchback to the saloon, petrol is used in many cars, particularly those built for affordability rather than performance.
-Petrol engines aren’t nearly as complex as diesel ones, as they don’t require a massive amount of compression, so petrol is a common fuel in inexpensive family cars, hatchbacks and small, eco-focused city cars.
+Cars: Petrol is often used in cars built for affordability rather than performance.
+Petrol engines aren’t nearly as complex as diesel ones as they don’t require a massive amount of compression, so petrol is a common fuel in inexpensive family cars, hatchbacks and small, eco-focused city cars.

 Driving Situations: Offering a good mix of performance and economy in town and on the road, petrol is a great all-round performer.
-However, it’s not quite as economical as diesel, so it’s not recommended for motorway mile-munching.
+However, it’s not quite as economical as diesel, so it’s not recommended for long motorway drives.

 Driving Situations: Diesel engines come into their own on faster roads, where their performance offers great fuel economy and overtaking ability.
-In town, however, modern diesel engines can suffer from blocked DPF filters.
-Learn more about DPF filters here.
+In town, however, modern diesel engines can suffer from blocked particulate filters.
+Learn more about particulate filters here.

 Cars: Small cars, such as hatchbacks and city cars, are generally better suited to LPG Autogas.
 That’s because they use less fuel than more powerful, high-capacity engines.